kipos-lang/kipos/Roadmap.md

 EditorStore is working at the level of an individual module. but we're going to need to think bigger.

+# So a compiler

+Do we ... give it the whole dependency graph? each time? because it needs to be able to know what should be brought in.

+update(moduleId: string, deps: Dependencies, tops: Record<string, {ast: AST, info: ValidationInfo}>)

+...

+and then it responds with ... like ... "toplevelOutput: {id, data}"

+right?

+NOTE: Dependencies should encapsulate cross-module deps as well.

 # Thinking about modules